Ultramarine lorikeet: Ecology

 Vini ultramarina feeds on a large variety of nectar, pollen, and flowers from various flowering trees.
 It seems to prefer flowers of the coconut palm and Hibiscus tiliaceus.
 The bird's diet also includes multiple fruits and insects.
 The ultramarine lorikeet nests in tree cavities, especially in Artocarpus altilis, Pometia pinnata, Pandanus tectorius, and Hibiscus tiliaceus.
-Little else is little known about this rare species.
+Little else is known about this rare species.

 Threats

 The ultramarine lorikeet is greatly threatened by the predation from the black rat which has greatly decreased its population since its introduction to Nuku Hiva in 1915.
 All islands have been devastated by extremely high levels of grazing and fire.
 Most of the original dry forest has been reduced to grassland, and terrible damage has been caused to upland forests as well.
 Deforestation to make way for farms, logging, and tourism has also had large impact in the decline of its population.